SimonRautenberg/SimonRautenberg/README.md

 - **Languages**: PHP, JavaScript, HTML, CSS – with some experience in C#, C++, and Python
 - **Frameworks**: Symfony, jQuery, .NET
 - **Tools**: Git, Linux, Windows, VS Code, PHPStorm, Jupyter Notebook

+## Note for prospective employers:
+Some of my most exciting projects are private due to confidentiality or licensing reasons.
+If you're interested, I'm happy to give you a personal tour and walk you through selected examples of my work.
+Just reach out!